HueByte/HueByte/README.md

 ### I'm Hue!
 I love coding and though I consider .NET as my main technology I'm always open for learning new ones and mastering them!

 ## `👾 Something about me`
-> 💬 If you have any questions feel free to contact me at discord `Hue ❤#3539` or via email ainodeve@gmail.com
+> 💬 If you have any questions feel free to contact me at discord [click here](https://discordapp.com/users/215556401467097088) or via email ainodeve@gmail.com

 > ⚡ Currently besides my job I'm Computer Science student